Schwarzschild Solution in R-spacetime: The Schwarzschild metric in R-spacetime and the motion on the quasi-circular orbits

-For example we consider the annual change of the radius of Moon orbit.
-Moon orbit radius $r_m\simeq 4\cdot 10^8$~m, Age of the Univers $T\simeq 5\cdot 10^{17}$~c, duration of the year $\tau\simeq 2,5\cdot10^8$~c.
-From the equation (\ref{34}) we get the annual increase in the radius of the orbit $\Delta r\simeq 2$~mm/year.
-This increase is consistent with the observations (34~mm/year), which are explained by the tidal force and decreasing of the Earth angular momentum.
+For example we consider the change of Moon radius in one year.
+The Moon orbital radius $r_m\simeq 4\cdot 10^8$~m, The cosmological time $T\simeq 5\cdot 10^{17}$~c, year period $\tau\simeq 2,5\cdot10^8$~c.
+From the equation (\ref{34}) we get the year rising orbital radius of Moon $\Delta r\simeq 2$~mm/year.
+This change almost is corresponding with the observation of the rising orbital radius of the Moon (34~mm/year) which is caused by Tidal force and breaking of Earth's rotation.